Today – Dentistry for children – Everything you need to know to prepare for your child’s first trip to the dentist from Dr Janet Clarke of the BDA.

 How would you deal with a child who is getting anxious during the appointment?

 I would try very hard to prevent this happening, as I’ve described, but if I noticed a child getting upset I would calmly stop whatever I was doing, give lots and lots of praise for how good they had been, probably a sticker too, and then arrange for them to come back.
 If there were no problems I would arrange this for six months, if I thought I needed to see the child sooner I would arrange this.
 But lots of accentuating the positive and playing down the negative, so the child can go out feeling proud of what they have managed to achieve and associating the visit with something positive, rather than feeling like a failure and not wanting to come again.
 Check out North Pointe Dental Associates to get more useful tips.

 How likely is it for young children to require some treatment at this stage and how would that be handled?

-This depends, hopefully early attendance will prevent problems, but if a child does need treatment this will probably be staged and the dentist will start to introduce dental instruments by cleaning the child’s fingernail and then teeth, maybe that will take one visit.
+This depends, hopefully early attendance will prevent problems, but if a child does need treatment like, say, procedures of Invisalign treatment near Alhambra CA, this will probably be staged.
+The dentist will also start to introduce dental instruments by cleaning the child’s fingernail and then teeth, maybe that will take one visit.
 Tell, Show, Do, is a useful technique lots of dentists use to demystify the equipment and stop a child fearing the unknown.
 Again, lots of praise and positive reinforcement, plus a calm dentist and smiling helpful dental nurse can make dental treatment into a relatively positive experience!

 Well, I hope that has put your mind at rest.
-Not so scary after all, hey?
+Dentistry for children, not so scary after all, hey?